Navigation

 More about ND Filters for the DJI Mavic 3 Classic

-What filters do you need for drones?
+What filters do you need for your DJI Mavic 3 Classic?

-- CPL Filters: Reduces reflections on non-metallic surfaces.
+- CPL Filter: Reduces reflections on non-metallic surfaces.
 These reflections occur on glass or the surface of water, for example.
 In addition, a CPL filter increases the contrast of the image.
 Read more about Polarizing Filters.

 - UV-Filter: Ultraviolet light, which can cause a blue cast, is filtered out.
 This is already included with the Mavic 2 Pro drone.
 Read more about UV Filters.